-In Quebec, we love sports.
-We "eat" hockey, "wait" for the return of the Nordiques, hopefully the Expos, support the Alouettes and the Montreal Impact, watch Formula 1, follow the Olympics, our tennis players...
-To this is added our pride in our Quebecers among the strongest in the world, Hugo Girard and Jean-François Caron, and the most talented like Mikaël Kingsbury.
+In Quebec, we love sports and activities to keep fit after 50 years.
+We “eat” hockey, “wait” for the return of the Nordiques, hopefully the Expos, support the Alouettes and the Montreal Impact, watch Formula 1, follow the Olympics, our tennis players… To this is added our pride in our Quebecers among the strongest in the world, Hugo Girard and Jean-François Caron, and the most talented like Mikaël Kingsbury.

 Yes, we do love sports, but are we active?
 According to the results of a vast survey conducted by the Quebec Institute of Statistics, adults and young people do not move enough to obtain all the benefits of physical activity necessary for their health.
 Only half of the population participate in 30 minutes of physical activity each day and 1 in 3 people are rather sedentary.

 Despite this, we all know that being active reduces the risk of all kinds of life-threatening diseases (heart, stroke, cancer, diabetes, obesity, osteoporosis, etc.).
 When fighting cancer, it is normal not to feel a desire for exercise, especially when you are tired, sleeping poorly and not really seeing the end of the tunnel of immediate benefits on your well-being.
 However, being active before, during or after prostate cancer treatment can have a direct impact on your well-being, as it can:

 - improve your mood and self-esteem, reduce stress and anxiety

 - increase your energy level and your strength